iremalaiye/gtfs-merger/README.md

    > **Note:** This step is optional.
 The shaded JAR works perfectly fine without attaching the JavaDoc.
 It’s only for a better developer experience.
 4. Adding JavaDoc to a Shaded JAR  (Optional)
    If you want to see parameter descriptions and JavaDocs in your IDE (like IntelliJ):
+- Copy the JavaDoc JAR to the same `releases/` folder in your project.
 - In IntelliJ: Go to File → Project Structure → Modules → Dependencies.

 - Find **gtfs-1.0-shaded.jar** in the list.